sezzle/sezzle-magento2/DEVELOPERS.md

  - Should result in `[SUCCESS]: Magento installation complete.`

 Then: `php -d memory_limit=-1 bin/magento sampledata:deploy`
- - When prompted for credentials, use `Magento 2 Keys` in 1Password When prompted to store credentials, say `Y`
+ - When prompted for credentials, use `Magento 2 Keys` in 1Password (Platform Integrations Team vault)
+ - Alternatively, [generate new keys](https://www.youtube.com/live/HpwsbgqSR2g). (credentials are `Magento Partner Account in 1Password Dev vault - 2FA sent to magento@sezzle.com, submit an ITSD request to obtain access)
+When prompted to store credentials, say `Y`
  - Should result in `Sample data modules have been added via composer.`